babel/website/docs/cli.md

 ### Set File Extensions

-By default babel will override the extension of the transpiled file and use `.js` instead.
+By default, Babel will override the extension of the transpiled file and use `.js` instead.

 To preserve the original file extension you can pass the `--keep-file-extension`.

 You can also control what file extension is used with `--out-file-extension .example-extension` e.g. `babel src/ lib/ --out-file-extension .mjs`.

-Using `--keep-file-extension` and `--out-file-extension` at the same time will not start transpilation.
-You have to decide which option to use.
+Note that `--keep-file-extension` and `--out-file-extension` cannot be used together.

 ### Advanced Usage